butla/bultrowicz.com/workstation_setup_with_ansible.rst

     # Needed to make apps start in the foreground
     unset DESKTOP_STARTUP_ID

-Shitf+clicked the link above with Alacritty :)
+Shift+clicked the link above with Alacritty :)

 Looks like `it got fixed <https://github.com/alacritty/alacritty/pull/2525>`_, merged into master on Jun 16, 2019, so I bet I have that installed :)